Working with Farmers to Reduce Phosphorus in Lake Champlain

 Since milk prices have remained consistently low, small dairy farms may face particular economic challenges when trying to meet these new limits.
 Pasture-based rotational grazing lets farmers use manure as a resource and reduces the need for and cost of equipment, while also encouraging practices that build soil health, reduce erosion, and decrease phosphorus flows into the lake.

 Researchers want to identify the costs, benefits, and perceived barriers of adopting these practices.
 They’re also looking at the ability of a pasture-based system to meet the goals of reducing excess nutrients, improving sustainability in the farm communities, and increasing quality of life in the broader watershed.
-A major component of the study is to work directly with individual Vermont farmers who are at different stages of implementing rotational grazing to see how the changes have affected their farm’s performance and their quality of life.
 EPA is partnering with the Vermont Natural Resources Conservation Service, Vermont Department of Environmental Conservation, Vermont Agency of Agriculture, Food and Markets, the University of Vermont, and the Lake Champlain Basin Program on the project.

 “We recognize that there will be tradeoffs and challenges for farmers to meet these limits,” says Dr. Stephen Balogh, a lead EPA researcher on the project.
 “This research can help state and federal regulators understand the barriers to implementation and work toward long-term sustainability for small farmers.
 We don’t just want the best ecological outcome.
 We want an equitable, socially acceptable solution that supports farmers in the region.”

-The project is just starting but researchers hope their work will inform farmers, as well as the state and region, of what they can expect from implementing more ecologically friendly agricultural practices.
+The economic phase of this project is now nearing completion.
+Researchers hope that the work from this phase of the study will provide new insights to farmers, as well as the state and region, on the economic effects of implementing more ecologically friendly grazing practices.